 - Reading comprehension strategies

-At Bradshaw Hall staff strive to make the difference to every child, but especiallyTarget Tree to those from disadvantaged backgrounds.
-Quality learning and teaching provides all children with immediate, appropriate feedback (Cold/Warm/Hot Write, Maths Learning Cycle, Discovery Workshop), a high degree of focussed collaborative learning (learning partners, peer tutoring and assessment) and a mastery approach (children working to achieve specific objectives securely in a range of contexts before progressing to the next step).
+At Bradshaw Hall staff strive to make the difference to every child.
+Quality learning and teaching provides all children with immediate, appropriate feedback (Cold/Warm/Hot Write, Maths Learning Cycle, Reading Discovery), a high degree of focussed collaborative learning (learning partners, peer tutoring and assessment) and a mastery approach (children working to achieve specific objectives securely in a range of contexts before progressing to the next step).

 Reading comprehension strategies are taught throughout school with specific gaps being addressed and a range of skills being developed from years 2 to 6 (Discovery Workshop).
-Additional reading support (teachers, teaching assistants, SERI, Gold Star Readers, volunteers) is provided for any children not meeting age-related expectations.
-Reading for pleasure is encouraged and modelled by staff, alongside a weekly ‘Wake Up & Read!’ event before school and a ‘Book Swap’ facility provided for all Key Stage 2 children.
-Early Years invite ‘mystery readers’ to visit each week.
+Additional reading support (teachers, teaching assistants, BR@P, Gold Star Readers, volunteers) is provided for any children not meeting age-related expectations.

 The wider curriculum, enrichment and extra-curricular activities at Bradshaw Hall provide children with a wealth of quality opportunities.
 Pupil premium funding has been used to provide music and singing lessons and purchase musical instruments, as well as funding a wide range of sporting activities and educational trips.